IanHolsteen/JonnyNiceProductions/README.md

                 This is the default page for the log-in/sign-up/account page.
 If you aren't signed in, you'll see here that you are a guest and you have the options to sign in.

-            Cart Details:
+            Cart Details / Cart Item Card:

-                This component holds the map over the orders inside the associated cart (signed in user or guest, if not signed in) and also holds the logic for creating a Stripe charge call with the dollar amount specified by the sum of the cost of the leases in the cart.
+                This component holds the map over the orders inside the associated cart (signed in user or guest, if not signed in); and displays each lease in a Cart Item Card componenet.
+The Cart Details component also holds the logic for creating a Stripe charge call with the dollar amount specified by the sum of the cost of the leases in the cart.
 This component also holds the logic to apply a discount to the total if a user is signed in.

             Contract Download/Download Button:

                 These components hold the logic for delivering the active storage link to a lease contract and the audio file that was purchased through the cart.

+            Footer / NavBar / Hero:

+                Just what it sounds like, the navbar and footer for the app.
+Hero component displays the image behind manyh of the pages.

+            Purchases:

+                This component maps over the purchases made by a user, if they exist.
+This component is inherited by the account component and will display in a user's account if they have made any purchases.

+            SignIn / SingUp:

+                These components hold the logic to accept a users info in a form and sends it to the db to either create a new user account or sign a user into an existing account.
+These components are both inherited by the Account component.

+            YoutubeEmbed:

+                This component is used to embed youtube videos into the about page.

         Pages: